Can Stress Cause Bloody stools? & when to worry?

 - Bacterial infection with Shigella bacteria (bacillary dysentery).

 4. Diverticular disease.

 Diverticular disease is a prevalent condition that increases as you grow older.
-For example, more than 60% of people over 60 in western countries have diverticular disease (reference).
+For example, over 60% of people 60 in Western countries have diverticular disease (reference).

 Diverticula are sac-like projections that occur in the wall of the colon.
 Sometimes, these diverticula bleed and cause blood in the stool.
 But there is no relation between stress and diverticular bleeding.